pewebapps/work-day-scheduler/README.md

  * <red>Red</red> for the present
  * <green>Green</green> for the future

-This Workday Schedule has been deployed using GitHub Pages and can be viewed [here](https://pewebapps.github.io/work-day-scheduler/)
+The Work Day Scheduler has been deployed using GitHub Pages and can be viewed [here](https://pewebapps.github.io/work-day-scheduler/)